keboola/connection-docs/management/telemetry/telemetry-dashboards/telemetry-dashboards.md

 By default, the dashboard is filtered for the last six months.
 The date range at the top of the dashboard can be changed.

-The *KPIs* section presents overall statistics of the Keboola project.
+The *KPIs* section presents the overall statistics of the Keboola project.
 Some are self-explanatory (e.g., *Consumed Credits* and *Number of Jobs*).
 An explanation for the others can be found under the question mark or here in the documentation. *Error Jobs Ratio* shows the number of error jobs as a percentage of the total number of jobs run. *Active Flows* shows the number of flows with jobs starting in the selected date range. *Active Component Configurations* is like *Active Flows* but shows how many configurations have a job started in the selected date range, and the same applies to *Active
 Transformations*.